 Civil Engineering

-Civil engineering is the engineering discipline focused on planning, designing, building, inspecting, and maintaining the infrastructure people rely on every day, including buildings, bridges, roads, foundations, water systems, drainage systems, and public works.
+Civil engineering is the engineering discipline focused on planning, designing, building, inspecting, and maintaining the infrastructure people rely on every day, including buildings, bridges, roads, foundations, water systems, drainage systems, transportation networks, and public works.

 Jump to a section